Posted by on 21 Feb 2022

 Drop by the Cook Islands Library Museum for a glimpse of the island’s history.
 If you’re looking for souvenirs, the Perfumes of Rarotonga carry tropical fragrances that you can bring home.
 After a long day of walking, enjoy a hearty seafood dinner at one of the beachfront restaurants.

-The Cook Islands hides bountiful treasures under the sea, like the "Boiler" shipwreck in the northern part of the island.
+Join a guided tour discovering the Cook Islands hidden bountiful treasures under the sea, like the "Boiler" shipwreck in the northern part of the island.
 It’s easy to spot from a distance because the tip of the ship juts out of the water.
 Swim alongside the marine creatures living inside this wreck.

 Another popular shipwreck spot lies off the shore of the capital Avarua.
 This century-old Matai shipwreck is known for its rusty top sticking out of the water.